Pollen-lab/CrossPeak/README.md

 install.packages('renv')
 renv::restore()
 ````
 CrossPeak requires the creation of an inferred ancestral genome and a way to lift over coordinates between individual species genomes and the ancestral genome.
 Although not strictly required by CrossPeak, our recommended workflow uses Hierarchical Alignment (HAL) format to create the ancestral genome and halLiftover to lift over coordinates.
 If you would like to use HAL with CrossPeak, follow the HAL installation instructions at https://github.com/ComparativeGenomicsToolkit/hal.
 If you run into any problems with installing HAL, we recommend you instead install HAL as part of cactus (https://github.com/ComparativeGenomicsToolkit/cactus/releases) via a Docker image.
-We provide an example script run_CrossPeak_example.sh that runs both the R steps and the halLiftover steps in one script and includes options for running the halLiftover steps with a local HAL installation or via the Docker image.
+We provide an example script that runs both the R steps and the halLiftover steps in one script and includes options for running the halLiftover steps with a local HAL installation or via the Docker image.

 ## Citing